usnistgov/oscal-xproc3/README.md

 TODO: Make up an XSpec for XSLT smoketest/congratulations.xsl

-TODO: Register this software in MIDAS and any other public listings or search portals
-TODO: Anything else to make the project more [FAIR](fair-software.md)

 ## Software description

 *Process OSCAL (XML and JSON) easily on a platform-independent, open-source XML platform.*